3. Bayesian methods#

 Bayesian Methods

-There exist a wide number of references to the herein presented Bayesian approach, most famously introductory treatment of Probabilistic Programming frameworks, which utilize the presented modeling approach to obtain posteriors over programs.
+There exist a vast number of references to the presented Bayesian approach, most famously the introductory treatment of Probabilistic Programming frameworks, which utilize the presented modeling approach to obtain posteriors over programs.

 In addition, there exists highly curated didactic material from Michael Betancourt: